-Let’s face it…construction equipment is costly.
-One of the major decisions construction company owners have to make is whether or not they should purchase, rent or lease their equipment.
+We all know it… construction equipment is EXPENSIVE!
+It is one of the major decisions construction company owners have to research when deciding whether or not they should purchase, rent, or lease their equipment.

-Like most decisions, there are pros and cons to both sides.
-Let’s look at a few of them, and hopefully it will help you be able to make a better informed decision about what will work best for you.
+Like most decisions, there are pros and cons for both sides.
+Let’s look at a few of them, and hopefully, it will help you be able to make a better-informed decision about what will work best for you.

 There are ways to help you narrow down your best option.
 Here are some questions to ask yourself when considering buying vs renting or leasing construction equipment.